 How to get there

-Visiting Storybroooke was very special to me and I hope you enjoyed getting to know a little more about the city as well.
+Visiting Storybrooke was very special to me and I hope you enjoyed getting to know a little more about the city as well.

-Are you a fan of the Once Upon a Time too?
-What’s your favorite character?
+Are you a fan of the show too?
+What's your favorite character?